Shruthi L: Early life

+World Women's Billiards Champion and recent career

-In 2024, she won the World Women's Billiards Championship, which was held at the Landywood Snooker Club, Walsall, England.
+In 2024, Shruthi won the World Women's Billiards Championship, which was held at the Landywood Snooker Club, Walsall, England.
 Starting as the lowest seed in the competition, she won all three of her matches in the group stage, defeating 2019 champion Anna Lynch 256–203, Keerath Bhandaal 201–173, and Michelle Cohen 311–142.
-In her semi-final match, she elimated three-time finalist Eva Palmius 276–148.
+In her semi-final match, she eliminated three-time finalist Eva Palmius 276–148.
 In the final, she faced Bhandaal again, and won 215–202 to take the title.
+After the match, she posted "Thanks to my coach Abinav of #Buddys for making this happen."

 In November 2024, she competed in the World Junior Heyball Championship.
-After defeating Cedar Gauthier 6-0 in the group stage, she lost 3-6 to Natasha Chetan in the quarter-finals.
+After defeating Cedar Gauthier 6–0 in the group stage, she lost 3–6 to Natasha Chetan in the quarter-finals.

 She won the 2025 English Open Challenge Cup, for players who did not reach the knockout stages of the English Open, winning the final by a single point against Adam Clarke after having eliminated world number 11 Terry Azor in the first round.
-At the 2025 World Billiards Championship she qualified for the knockout stages after three wins in four matches in her qualifying group includting a 298-282 win against world number 12 Chris Mitchell.
+At the 2025 World Billiards Championship she qualified for the knockout stages after three wins in four matches in her qualifying group including a 298–282 win against world number 12 Chris Mitchell.

 She retained the women's world championship in 2025.
 She won all three of her matches in her qualifying group, against Eva Palmius, Michelle Cohen and Annette Newman, and made four half-century break including a 56, which was the highest of the competition.
-After defeating Bhandaal 308-176 in the semi-finals, Shruthi beat Lynch 347-222 in the final.
+After defeating Bhandaal 308–176 in the semi-finals, Shruthi beat Lynch 347–222 in the final.
+The final was closely contested for the first hour, before Shruthi pulled away in the closing half-hour to secure the win.
+Following the championship, World Billiards ranked Shruthi first on its 2025–26 women's world ranking list with 3,750 ranking points, ahead of Lynch and Bhandaal.

-Shruthi L took up cue sports during the COVID-19 pandemic, and is coached by Abinava Krishna at Buddys Billiards Academy in Chennai.
+In January 2026 she finished third at the national billiards championship, losing 146–160 to Amee Kamani but then defeating R. Umadevi 152–140 in the bronze medal playoff.
+She won her first Indian junior girls' national snooker title, defeating Aanya Patel 3–0 in the final.
+Two months later, she won the Indian junior girls' nine-ball championship on her debut in the event.
+She defeated defending champion Natasha Chethan 6–4 in the final.

+At the Indian Heyball National Championships in July 2026, Shruthi finished third in the women's event.
+She defeated Neena Praveen 6–4 in the quarter-final, lost 5–2 to eventual champion Natasha Chethan in the semi-final and defeated Vidya Pillai 5–0 in the third-place playoff.